httpland/http-content-minify/README.md

 Middleware will effect following:

-- HTTP Body
+- HTTP content

 ## Conditions

-For safety, middleware is executed only if the following conditions are met:
+For safety, middleware will execute only if the following conditions are met:

 - The body text is readable
 - The `Content-Type` header exists